TheOdinProject/curriculum/ruby_on_rails/forms_and_authentication/form_basics.md

 ### Railsifying your form - Making forms input into params

-What about the other form inputs, the ones we actually care about?

 Each one of these inputs is structured slightly differently, but there are some commonalities.
 One important thing to note is the `name` attribute that you can give to an input tag.
 In Rails, that's very important.
 The `name` attribute tells Rails what it should call the stuff you entered in that input field when it creates the `params` hash.
 For instance,

 ```html